 We researched what to eat in Jamaica, and offer a few recommendations for some Jamaican restaurants.
 But, first I want to answer the frequently asked question: What is Jamaica known for when it comes to food?
 What is typical Jamaican food?
 It’s more than just jerk chicken.

 Learn more about travel to Montego Bay in our Jamaica Travel Guide, which includes advice on food in Jamaica and what to do in Jamaica.

 What is Jamaican Cuisine

 If I had one word to describe the Jamaican diet, it would be hot!
 Yes, the Jamaican people are known for being amazingly friendly.
-But, traditional Jamaican food also caters to the local palette, and that means it carries some heat!
+But, traditional Jamaican food also caters to the local palette, and that means Jamaica food carries some heat!
 Perhaps those smiles are masking tongues tingling with spice!
-It’s not quite as spicy as Szechuan cuisine in China, but it could be up there in the consistency of the heat.
+Jamaican traditional food is not quite as spicy as Szechuan cuisine in China, but it could be up there in the consistency of the heat.
 It’s slow and steady.

-But, there is more to the most famous Jamaican food than spice.
+But, there is more to the most famous Jamaican food than spice and heat.
 Authentic Jamaican food is a result of the melting pot that is Jamaica itself.
-Earliest settlers were Spanish, and then, of course, the British controlled the island up until about 6 decades ago.
+Earliest settlers were Spanish, and then, of course, the British controlled the island up until about six decades ago.
 But, Jamaica is also home to Chinese and Indian settlers.
 And, although some of the items that could top a list of Jamaican national foods are meat products, there’s no shortage of island influence, as many of their dishes include fish as well as tropical fruits.
 It is true, though, that the most famous Jamaican dishes are those that carry with them a little bit of fire – either literally or figuratively.

 Jerk Chicken – Is this a Jamaica National Dish?